publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXXXVIII/m__us_usc_t16_s460dd–7.md

     (b) __Timetable__

-        The study shall include a reasonable timetable for the engineering, planning, and construction of the road authorized in subsection (a) of this section and the Secretary of the Interior shall adhere to said timetable in every way feasible to him.
+        The study shall include a reasonable timetable for the engineering, planning, and construction of the road authorized in subsection (a) and the Secretary of the Interior shall adhere to said timetable in every way feasible to him.

     (c) __Markers and other interpretative devices__